 A Pastoral Letter

-No doubt that this coronavirus pandemic has been the greatest crisis to face our Chapel in its forty-three year history, yet we have worshipped God, we have celebrated the sacraments, we have learned more about Jesus and ourselves, and we have served our members and our community through the power of the Holy Spirit and in the name of an ever-present and loving Lord.
+No doubt that this coronavirus pandemic has been the greatest crisis to face our Chapel in its forty-four year history, yet we have worshipped God, we have celebrated the sacraments, we have learned more about Jesus and ourselves, and we have served our members and our community through the power of the Holy Spirit and in the name of an ever-present and loving Lord.

-The future continues to be uncertain.
+There is light at the end of the tunnel but the future continues to be uncertain.
 Together we are traveling into unknown territory to create a new "normal" for our Chapel.
 We pray that with God's blessing and your continued support and goodwill that we will not only survive but we will thrive in the months and years to come as we take the best of our Chapel's traditions and pair them with the hopes and dreams of a people who welcome what God has in store for us going forward.

 for he is at my right hand